- What We Do

 To date, USAID has:

-- Supported over 135 peacebuilding projects in 35 countries.
+- Supported nearly 330 peacebuilding projects in 42 countries.

-- Awarded over $115 million in grants for “people-to-people” reconciliation programs and activities.
+- Awarded more than $230 million in grants for “people-to-people” reconciliation programs and activities.

 USAID works with local partners and field missions to address the legacy of violence through activities such as support to local and regional peace processes, restorative justice programs, ethnic dialogue, inter-faith peace building, inclusive and legitimate governance structures and grassroots reconciliation.